-that incarcerating non-violent offenders among violent Fair at the Leonard L. Williams Justice Center on August 24, 2018.
+that incarcerating non-violent Visitors check in for the Community Resource Center violent Fair at the Leonard L. Williams Justice Center on August 24, 2018.

-tackle these stubborn problems, our Judiciary knows that it is critical to reach out and draw on the talents, compassion, and resources of our entire community.
-This coming year the Judiciary will broaden and deepen our traditional cooperation with, respect for. community and government partners.
+our courts.
+Child custody and neglect cases often stem from underlying problems like poverty, substance abuse, and mental illness.
+An inability to address growing debts can lead to homelessness and make it difficult for a parent to support her child. То better tackle these stubborn problems, our Judiciary knows that it is critical to reach out and draw on the talents, compassion, and resources of our entire community.
+This coming year the Judiciary will broaden and deepen our traditional cooperation with, and respect for. our community and government partners.
 In 2019, the Delaware Courts will work to transform the largest courthouse in our state into a genuine "Community Court," one where there is only a right door, and never a wrong door, for criminal defendants and civil litigants in need of help to become more productive and law-abiding citizens.